atlassian/react-beautiful-dnd/docs/patterns/multi-drag.md

 ## Selection

 Before a drag starts we need to allow the user to _optionally_ select a number of `<Draggable />`s to drag.
-We an item is selected you should apply a style update to the `<Draggable />` such as a background color change to indicate that the item is selected.
+When an item is selected you should apply a style update to the `<Draggable />` such as a background color change to indicate that the item is selected.

 ### Selection interaction recommendations